danielh-official/playground/next-react-js/widgets/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+If you already have a process using that port, you should see the url in the terminal (e.g., http://localhost:3001).

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.